The world of fountain pens is vast and full of tons of boutique fountain pen makers who make some truly excellent pens.

 LAMY

-You will be hard pressed to find a list of top fountain pens (or top pens in general) without finding at least one LAMY fountain pen on there.
+You'll be hard pressed to find a list of top fountain pens (or top pens in general) without finding at least one LAMY fountain pen on there.

 A German brand, LAMY pens are known for their resin based, lightweight bodies and their special tripod grip.
 The LAMY Safari is constantly tussling with the likes of the Pilot Metropolitan and the Preppy Platinum for best beginner pen on the market.